 Abstract

-The internet of things has issued in a new wave of devices which handle and generate personal data at an unprecedented rate.
-Personal data managing technology has brought immense benefit, along with new risks and problems with consumer security.
+The internet of things has ushered in a new wave of devices which handle and generate personal data at an unprecedented rate.
+Personal data managing technology has brought immense benefits, along with new risks and problems with consumer security.
 IoT devices give digital sources access to aspects of consumers’ physical worlds and digital information.
-These integrated and widespread applications bring into question the risk to benefit cost for consumers and how well the device manufacturers ensure the protection of their privacy.
-While the IoT is still early in development, it’s critical that adopters of its technology are educated and understand the risks and responsibilities that come with integrating the internet into their lives.
-To increase awareness, I propose a consumer minded label to present key security and data management information, allowing them to make well informed decisions.
+These integrated and widespread applications bring into question the risk-to-benefit cost for consumers and how well the device manufacturers ensure the protection of their privacy.
+While the IoT is still early in development, it is critical that adopters of its technology are educated and understand the risks and responsibilities that come with integrating the internet into their lives.
+To increase awareness, I propose a consumer minded label to present basic security and data management information, allowing them to make well informed decisions.

-Unsecure